 Advanced scenarios call for a more flexible configuration of your sandbox environment’s application load balancer.
-This may include cases where your sandbox environment includes multiple applications and you need to redirect the traffic to certain applications based on a URL path.
+This may include cases where your sandbox environment includes has applications and you need to redirect the traffic to certain applications based on a URL path.
 You can do this by defining port accessibility in the blueprint and application YAMLs, where external ports are defined in the blueprint YAML and internal ports in the application YAML.

 - In the sandbox environment blueprint YAML, add an Ingress element.
 The following is an example of a blueprint that includes a listener responsible for redirecting incoming traffic from port 80 to two different environment applications (application-api and application-web):